-2.3.6 Connection to DC sources
+2.3.6 Connection to DC loads or DC sources

-In case of a model with a high nominal DC current and hence thick and heavy DC connection cables it's necessary to take account of the weight of the cable and the strain imposed on the DC connection.
-Especially when mounted in a 19" cabinet or similar, where the cable could hang on the DC terminal, a strain reliever should be used.
+In case of a model with a high rated DC current and hence thick and heavy DC connection cables it's necessary to take account of the weight of the cables and the strain imposed on the DC connection.
+Especially when mounted in a 19" cabinet or similar, where the cable could hang on the DC terminal, any kind of strain reliever must be used.